Ahmedkhaled1122/Data-Analysis-And-Machine-Learning-App/README.md

 👉 **[Launch the App](https://data-analysis-and-machine-learning.streamlit.app/)**

 You can:
-- Upload your own dataset (CSV, Excel, etc.).
+- Upload your own dataset (CSV, Excel).
 - Perform data cleaning operations.
 - Analyze data with Pivot Tables and charts.
 - Run preprocessing and ML models interactively.